About the Middle Finger Gnome – Black

 About the Art

-In Seligenstadt, a sculptural project featuring 1,000 blue garden gnomes that were distributed all across the city.
-The blue gnomes were set up in several steps following a particular pattern.
-They were then left to themselves and, except for occasional changes of location, they remained until someone took them away.
-As a result, the total population of gnomes slowly disappeared which was the goal of the overall project.
-Following conceptual artist Ottmar Hörl, as the project belongs to the public, there is no change of ownership in the original sense of the word.
-Removing the object is just a displacement from one position to another in the meaning of the “Rolling Change”.
+The Middle Finger Gnome by Ottmar Hörl originally formed part of a 1994 Seligenstadt installation where an installation of 1000 blue garden gnomes was distributed all across the city.
+They were then left to themselves.
+Then, they remained until someone took them.
+As a consequence, the total population of gnomes slowly disappeared, and it was one of the goals of the overall project.
+For Hörl, as the project belongs to the public, there is no change of ownership.
+Removing the object is just a change from one position to another in the meaning of the “Rolling Change”.

-After Seligenstadt, the Sponti gnome installation went to the Art Amsterdam – Art Rai (2006).
-Then, it went to the Maisenbacher Art Gallery Trier in Berlin.
+After Seligenstadt, the blue gnome installation went to the Art Amsterdam – Art Rai (2006) and then the Maisenbacher Art Gallery Trier in Berlin.

 Ottmar Hörl is one of the most innovative German artists and sculptors.
-His larger than life installations such as 120 penguins for a festival in Edinburgh, Dà¼rer Hares in Korea and “Bullock” in Holland have earned him international renown.
-Ottmar Hörl “conception of work in public spaces breaks through this barrier.
-He offers art for everyone.
+Indeed, his installations such as 120 penguins for a festival in Edinburgh, Dürer Hares in Korea and Bullock in Holland.
+Ottmar Hörl‘s conception of work in public spaces not only breaks through this barrier but also offers art for everyone.
 He put several exhibits up in art galleries and museums and also had some articles about him and his art.
 Hörl became the President of the Academy of Fine Arts, Nuremberg in 2005, where he remains holding this position.